lightmg/hercules.reader.sourcegenerator/Vostok.Hercules.Serializer.Generator/Readme.md

 and it's really easier to emit it just via `Append(string)`

 This design is kinda chaotic, but it allows to not care about low level details while writing actual business-logic with a reasonable cost.

+## TODO

+- Add generated builder configuration (re-use builderProvider, nullability, implicit type conversions, etc)
+- Move API to own NuGet package
+- Approval tests (separated by generated code and diagnostic messages)
+- Refactor HerculesConverterEmitter to reuse same code concepts and get rid of magic strings (Expressions-like tree?)
+- More strict validations on attributes
+- Add API to deserialize containers not only from types marked with GenerateHerculesReaderAttribute